 Speak to a family member, friend or healthcare provider when you’re feeling down or anxious.
 Keeping quiet will not help your problems (or perceived problems).
 The best way to get it sorted is to get it out in the open.

 Sleep is vital in all periods of our lives, but particularly when we age.
 Our bodies need at least eight hours per night (and more) to adequately rest and recover.

 Master the internet

 There’s a whole new world out there and it’s all at your fingertips.
-Find a local computer class which caters to seniors or computer novices and discover the world wide web.
+Find a local computer class that caters to seniors or computer novices and discover the worldwide web.

 Engage and socialise